FinalProjectSix0six/data606/proposal_final.md

 ### 6) Identify the target column

 All of these columns will be utilized as a target in order to complete clustering algorithem.
-For further analysis I can use the response column to analyze using Logistic Regression.
+For further analysis I can use the response column to analyze using Logistic Regression in which I convert the response to 0 and 1 and calculate precision,recall and area under the curve.

 ### 7) Look at the distribution of the target columns. for categorical type, find out if it is imblanced.
 For numeric type, see how it is distributed  (summary statistics, boxplot, histogram).